iuryferreira/python-data-structures/README.md

-# python-data-structures
+# Data Structures using Python

- 168/5000 This repository contains the implementations of the most used data structures, written in Python.
+This repository contains the implementations of the most used data structures, written in Python, implemented during the Data Structure discipline at IFRN.